-With Google AdWords, Facebook ads, LinkedIn sponsored content, Twitter ads, Pinterest promoted pins and more, social media has become a dominant force in marketing.
+With Google Ads, Facebook ads, LinkedIn sponsored content, Twitter ads, Pinterest promoted pins and more, social media has become a dominant force in marketing.
 A majority of marketing dollars allocated by a business is earmarked for one—or more—of these digital ads.

 Reviews on Facebook or Yelp are great examples of customer content creation.
 Anytime a customer tweets, posts or comments about a company or brand—both good and bad—it ends up as a piece of marketing.
 Customers have a lot more agency with social media.